nametaggle/nametaggle.github.io/release-notes/index.md

 Bug Fixes
-* When creating individuals and families, the default values like "New" and "Person" will no longer be prepopulated.
+* When creating individuals and families, the default values like "New" and "Person" will no longer be pre-populated.
 These initial values were leaving spaces in the names and breaking the alphabetic order of these lists.
 * Fixed alphabetic order on activity groups.
 * The dashboard should now display behind popups.
 Previously a popup user notification would hide the dashboard pictures.
 * Apple users will now be able to choose pictures outside their photos when they choose "Other Files"